Thomvis/BrightFutures/README.md

 The goal of this project is to port Scala's Futures & Promises ([guide](http://docs.scala-lang.org/overviews/core/futures.html), [api](http://www.scala-lang.org/api/current/#scala.concurrent.Future)) to Swift.
 Second to this readme, the Scala documentation should therefore also be of help.

 ## Compatibility
 BrightFutures is compatible with Xcode 6 beta 5.
-Due to a serious bug in beta 6 related to recursive generic types, BrightFutures does not work with beta 6. here's the radar: [rdar://18072376](http://openradar.appspot.com/radar?id=6427467279499264).
+Due to a serious bug in beta 6 related to recursive generic types, BrightFutures does not work with beta 6.
+Here's the radar: [rdar://18072376](http://openradar.appspot.com/radar?id=6427467279499264).

 ## Examples
 ### Motivating Use Case